turbot/steampipe-plugin-digitalocean/docs/index.md

 ### Configuration Arguments

 The DigitalOcean plugin allows you set static credentials with the `token` argument.
-Personal access tokens function like ordinary OAuth access tokens -- You can use them to authenticate to the API by including it in a bearer-type Authorization header with your request.
+Personal access tokens function like ordinary OAuth access tokens -- You can use them to authenticate to the API by including it in a bearer-type authorization header along with your request.

-To use the plugin, you'll first need to [create personal access token](https://www.digitalocean.com/docs/apis-clis/api/create-personal-access-token/).
+To use the plugin, you will need to [create personal access token](https://www.digitalocean.com/docs/apis-clis/api/create-personal-access-token/).
 Read scope is required (write is not).

-If the `token` argument is not specified for a connection, the project will be determined in the following order:
+If the `token` argument is not specified for a connection, the project will be determined as per the following order:
-  - The DIGITALOCEAN_TOKEN environment variable, if set; otherwise
+  - DIGITALOCEAN_TOKEN environment variable, if set; otherwise
-  - The DIGITALOCEAN_ACCESS_TOKEN environment variable, if set (this is deprecated).
+  - DIGITALOCEAN_ACCESS_TOKEN environment variable, if set (this is deprecated).

-#### Example configurations
+#### Configuration Examples

-- A connection to a specific account, using token.
+- Using token to establish connection to a specific account.

   ```hcl
   connection "digitalocean_my_account" {